- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is important to note that these measures should be implemented in combination with each other to provide a comprehensive security posture for the NAS device.
 Additionally, consulting the manufacturer's documentation and seeking professional advice can also help in implementing the most appropriate security measures for your specific environment.

-Although NAS EonStor GS 3060 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS EonStor GS 3060 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -